-“Testifying While Black: An Experimental Study of Court Reporter Transcription Accuracy for African American English” (R&R at Language).
+“Testifying While Black: An Experimental Study of Court Reporter Transcription Accuracy for African American English” (Accepted at Language, to appear).

 “A Corpus Phonetic Study of Contemporary Persian Vowels in Casual Speech” to appear in the Penn Working Papers in Linguistics (PWPL Vol 25.1).

 "Tweets as Graffiti: What The Reconstruction of Vulgar Latin Can Tell Us About Black Twitter". to appear in English in Computer-Mediated Communication, ed.
 L. Squires (in press).

 "'Eem' Negation in African American English: A Next Step In Jespersen's Cycle?" in the University of Pennsylvania Working Papers in linguistics (PWPL Vol. 22.1: Proceedings of the 39th Annual Penn Linguistics Conference).
 Available here.

 "Talmbout: An Overlooked Verb of Quotation in AAE" to appear in the University of Pennsylvania Working Papers in linguistics (PWPL Vol. 22.2: Select Papers from NWAV44).